One of the M6's last places to stop now mostly serves snacks.

 The southbound M&S Simply Food store opened on 16 March 2006, and was opened by the then-captain of Carlisle United FC Kevin Gray.

 During early 2017, the northbound EDC restaurant was removed to make way for a West Cornwall Food Co unit and M&S Simply Food store.
 The West Cornwall Food Co unit opened on 17 March 2017 followed by the M&S Simply Food store on 23 March 2017, joining its southbound counterpart.
 The southbound EDC then closed in summer 2019 and was partially replaced by a Greggs store.

 The southbound West Cornwall Pasty Company kiosk was removed in early 2022 with the equipment being transferred to Exeter's new kiosk.

-During April 2022, the northbound side received a major refurbishment with toilets and showers being refurbished and the WHSmith gaining f'real Milkshakes and Tango Ice Blast machines.
-The &Play gaming area was also removed.
+During April 2022, the northbound side received a refurbishment, with new toilets and showers as well as f'real Milkshake and Tango Ice Blast machines.
+The &Play gaming area was removed at this time.
 Moto are also seeking to build a Changing Places facility on the southbound side.

 See also: M6 Service Area Planning

-In 1974, the MSAB (the government regulators at the time) let on that Southwaite was their favourite of all the buildings they would inspect.
+In 1974, the Department of the Environment's MSA Board (the government regulators at the time) let on that Southwaite was their favourite of all the buildings they would inspect.

-The second building was added in 1977 after Granada took over from Taverna.
+The second building was added in 1977, after Granada had taken over from Taverna.
 Granada also refurbished the northbound restaurant, with both offering self-service catering only, which turned out to be a popular set-up.

 In 1977, Egon Ronay rated the service area as "poor" Despite it being "well organised, clean and tidy", it was let down by a number of catering issues, such as selling doughnuts which are "like a cannon ball".
 Despite this, the government continued to speak highly about it: Peter Prior reportedly praised its good food and efficient, friendly service.